This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Maybe you’ve decided to get in better shape to improve your overall health, gain more energy, or in preparation for a competition or special event.
 Whatever the goal, you are certainly not alone.
 Most people in this world know what it’s like to live with extra body weight, and that it can be a struggle to sustain weight loss.

-Assuming you’re not already underweight (you can use a BMI calculator to determine this) and go about weight loss in a healthy manner, then there’s never a bad time to get fit and work on reaching a healthier weight.
+Assuming you’re not already underweight (you can use a BMR calculator to determine this) and go about weight loss in a healthy manner, then there’s never a bad time to get fit and work on reaching a healthier weight.